 Checking for storm damage shortly after the storm passes is crucial to preventing further damage or possible injuries.
 Be sure to address any natural hazards quickly.

 Another potential hazard from heavy rain or summer storms is standing water, which can occur when playgrounds lack proper drainage.
 Standing water and improperly drained playground surfaces can lead to illness or injury among your students.
 Standing water can also damage your playground surfacing, which can lead to costly repairs.
-Ensure your play area is draining properly after heavy rains to prevent damage and injuries.
+Check that your play area is draining properly after heavy rains to help prevent damage and injuries.

 Repair Fences and Benches

 The playground’s equipment is an obvious source of concern.
 However, some schools forget to include fences and benches in their playground maintenance plans, so be sure to regularly check their condition.
 Fences can have holes or bent portions which need fixing, while benches or other types of seating can develop splinters.
 These should either be repaired or replaced as needed.